pj64team/Project64-1.6-Plus/README.md

 - Rom Dir Recursion as default, this allows sub-directories to be included in rom browser
 - Jabo specific pemrcheats read from the jabo.ini so they do not effect other plugins as no longer enabled in the rdb.
 - Display build date and time in About dialog title bar for easy build version recognition
+- Help/Uninstall Application Settings
-- Uninstall registry settings and delete Project64,cache from Help/Uninstall Application Settings
+  - Uninstall application registry settings from windows registry and deletes Project64.cache
+- Help/Uninstall Jabo plugin Settings
+  - Uninstall Jabo plugin settings from windows registry

 ## Screenshot